Japan suspends 1.6 mln doses of Moderna shot days after contamination reports - Up News Info

 Both Japan and Moderna said that no safety or efficacy issues had been identified and that the suspension was just a precaution.
 But the move prompted several Japanese companies to cancel worker vaccinations planned for Thursday.

-“Moderna confirms having been notified of cases of particulate matter being seen in drug product vials of its COVID-19 vaccine,” Moderna said in a statement.
+“Moderna confirms having been notified of cases of particulate matter being seen in drug product vials of its COVID-19 vaccine,” the U.S. vaccine maker said in a statement, adding it put the lot in question and two adjacent lots on hold.

 Advertisement